ibm-cloud-docs/openshift/ts-worker/ts-worker-ssh-fail.md

 Use the `oc debug node` command to deploy a pod with a privileged `securityContext` to a worker node that you want to troubleshoot.
 {: shortdesc}

 The debug pod is deployed with an interactive shell so that you can access the worker node immediately after the pod is created.
-For more information about how the `oc debug node` command works, see [this {{site.daya.keyword.redhat_notm}} blog post](https://www.redhat.com/sysadmin/how-oc-debug-works){: external}.
+For more information about how the `oc debug node` command works, see [this {{site.data.keyword.redhat_notm}} blog post](https://www.redhat.com/sysadmin/how-oc-debug-works){: external}.

 1. Get the name of the worker node that you want to access.
 The worker node name is its private IP address.
   ```sh